Sleep Training 101; 0-3 Months

 *Just so you know, my posts usually contain affiliate links.
 This means that if you make a purchase by pressing a link, I may receive a small commission, at no extra cost to you.*

-Okay, so first things first.
+First things first.
 Your newborn is not going to completely sleep through the night.
 They need to get up and eat.
 This is normal.
 There is no magical method to make them not do this.
 BUT you CAN use my method to help them sleep in longer stretches.
 My baby would do 3-4 hour stretches at night on average.
-She would more-so do a 5-6 hour stretch, wake up, eat, and then do another 3-4 hour stretch.
+She would more often do a 5-6 hour stretch, wake up, eat, and then do another 3-4 hour stretch.

 I cannot guarantee this works for absolutely everybody, but it did work for us, as well as some friends we have suggested it to.
 I also am not going to lie and say she’s a perfect sleeper every night.
 She definitely has had her gassy or colic-y nights, But all babies do!
-I found that if I can do something that works 90% of the time for us, that the other 10% is not so unbearable.
+I found that if I can do something that works 90% of the time for us, that the other 10% is more bearable.

 THIS IS CRUCIAL.
 I had a “friend” one time look at me like I was a lunatic and say “Why do you already have her on a schedule?” with a nice little eye roll to follow.
 Routine is SO IMPORTANT.
 At every stage of their lives!
 It helps them THRIVE!
 Our routine went as such :